Mehul-Gandhi/GradeSync/gradescopeCronJob/README.md

 # README

+- To use this script, you must be a teaching assistant on a CS10 Gradescope course instance.

 ### 1. Environment Setup
 - Store GradeScope credentials in environment variables `EMAIL` and `PASSWORD`.
 Define these in a `.env` file.
 - If you do not have a password setup on GradeScope, you will need to create a password.
 - There should be three variables total in the `.env` file.
 Follow step 2 to add the `SERVICE_ACCOUNT_CREDENTIALS` variable.
 ### 2. Google Authentication Setup

 1. **Create a New Project in Google Cloud Console**